foundation-model-stack/fms-hf-tuning/README.md

 2.  #### Format JSON/JSONL on the fly
    Pass a JSON/JSONL and a `data_formatter_template` to use the formatting function on the fly while tuning.
 The template should specify fields of JSON with `{{field}}`.
 While tuning, the data will be converted to a single sequence using the template.
+   JSON fields can contain alpha-numeric characters, spaces and the following special symbols - "." , "_", "-".

 Example: Train.json
 `[{ "input" : <text>,